Cellect Biotechnology Stock to Split on Tuesday, October 26th (NASDAQ:APOP)

-Cellect Biotechnology Ltd. (NASDAQ:APOP)’s stock is going to split before the market opens on Tuesday, October 26th.
+Shares of Cellect Biotechnology Ltd. (NASDAQ:APOP) are set to split on the morning of Tuesday, October 26th.
 The 2-1 split was announced on Tuesday, October 26th.
-The newly minted shares will be distributed to shareholders after the market closes on Tuesday, October 26th.
+The newly created shares will be distributed to shareholders after the market closes on Tuesday, October 26th.

-Cellect Biotechnology (NASDAQ:APOP) last released its quarterly earnings results on Tuesday, August 24th.
-The company reported ($1.72) earnings per share (EPS) for the quarter.
+Cellect Biotechnology (NASDAQ:APOP) last announced its quarterly earnings results on Tuesday, August 24th.
+The company reported ($1.72) EPS for the quarter.

 About Cellect Biotechnology